stephenh/stephenh.github.com/_posts/2010-07-18-publishing-to-maven-repos-with-ivy.markdown

 While Ivy-to-Maven works well, it did take me a few tries to get it right, so here are the various settings/files that so far are doing the job.

+**Update 12/05/2013:** I don't know why I did this, but the example `ivysettings.xml`, `ivy.xml`, and `build.xml` files below are actually from two separate projects of mine ([Joist](http://www.joist.ws) and [Tessell](http://www.tessell.org)).
+So, sorry for that being confusing, but they should still work.
+Note that you can check out either the Joist or Tessell builds for the latest Ivy incantations, in case these have drifted.

 `ivysettings.xml`
 -----------------